jkovacic/IncGammaBeta.jl/README.md

 of all kinds (upper and lower, regularized and unregularized).
 All functions except inverse ones also support complex arguments.

-The package is written entirely in Julia and does not require any 3rd party libraries or additional Julia packages.
+The package is written entirely in Julia and does not require any third party libraries or additional Julia packages.

 ##License